ARSadri/RobustGaussianFittingLibrary/README.md

 make test
 ```
 ## Usage from MATLAB ##
 Currently, only the fitValue funciton is supported by a mex C code for MATLAB.
 However, you can request for more, or implement it yourself accordingly.
-Look at the ..._Test.m file
+Look at the RGFLib_mex_fitValue2Skewed_Test.m file